Cow pox

-Last Updated: 2020-11-19
+Last Updated: 2023-07-07

 Author(s): Anzengruber F., Navarini A.

-Variola vaccinia
+Variola vaccina.

-• Risk groups: Atopic, immunosuppressed patients.
+• Risk groups: Atopics, immunosuppressed patients

-• In almost 50% of cases the hands or fingers are affected, otherwise the face and neck.
+• In almost 50% of cases, the hands or fingers are affected, otherwise the face and neck

 1. McShane H, Pathan AA, Sander CR, et al. Recombinant modified vaccinia virus Ankara expressing antigen 85A boosts BCG-primed and naturally acquired antimycobacterial immunity in humans.
 Nature Medicine 2004;10:1240-4.